 Other Solutions for Permanently Deleting Incriminating Texts

-So you really can control what does and doesn’t live on in your phone, just by becoming familiar with the menus of your device and being more conscientious about data maintenance.
-That’s something we should all do when we want to keep private what’s on our personal cell phones.
+Nothing is permanent.
+Yes, you really can control what does and doesn’t live on in your phone, just by becoming familiar with the menus of your device and being more conscientious about data maintenance.